EmanAziz87/Rock-Paper-Scissors/README.md

 I also can't believe I did not start using git and github earlier as it is an extremely beneficial tool.
 I familiarized myself with branches, how to work on one and then merge it to your main repository and then push it to github.

 Despite being a very basic project I really enjoyed working on it and I am proud of all the moments I got stuck and was able to find a solution (albeit, with the help of google many times).
-I am looking forward to be able to build off of these skills moving forward and create bigger and more ambitious projects.
+I'm excited moving forward, as I have a lot of ideas for more ambitious projects and I feel that the skills I learnt through this project was a great foundation for the future!.